Hiking in Tasmania: Mount Field National Park and Cradle Mountain

 Mount Field National Park

-During our many trips to Tasmania, we visited Mount Field every time.
-Our journey always began with Russell Falls, Tasmania’s most beloved waterfall.
-Standing in the lush, moss-covered forest, we were always in awe as the water cascaded over multiple levels.
+Our journey always began at Russell Falls, Tasmania’s most beloved waterfall.
+Surrounded by lush, moss-covered forest, we were always in awe as the water cascaded over multiple tiers.
 The walk to the falls is an easy 25-minute stroll through the forest from the visitor centre.
-Twice, we were lucky to spot a platypus in the nearby creek.
-At night, the magic continued as glow worms lit up the vegetation near the falls, creating a truly enchanting experience.
+On two occasions, we were lucky enough to spot a platypus in the nearby creek.
+After dark, the magic continued as glow worms lit up the vegetation near the falls, creating a truly enchanting experience.

-Lady Barron Falls is the third waterfall on the circuit, with a height of around 8 metres.
+Lady Barron Falls is the third waterfall on the circuit, cascading around 8 metres.
 To return to the information centre, you’ll need to climb a long staircase with hundreds of steps.
-If steep staircases are a concern, consider starting the circuit clockwise from the information centre to walk down the steps at the beginning of the circuit.
+If steep staircases are a concern, consider starting the circuit clockwise from the information centre so you can walk down the steps at the beginning of the trail.

 Hikes from Lake Dobson

-A fantastic hike awaits at Pandani Grove.
-To reach it, drive (or walk) along a rugged 15 km dirt road that climbs nearly 1000 meters to the serene Lake Dobson.
-Once there, enjoy an easy 1.5 km circuit around the lake, which is a peaceful walk through a stunning subalpine landscape.
-Along the way, you’ll see pandanis and other remarkable plant species, including alpine gums, soft tree ferns, and pencil pines.
-If you’re lucky, you might even spot the elusive platypus,
+Once there, we enjoyed the easy 1.5 km circuit around the lake—a peaceful walk through a stunning subalpine landscape.
+Along the track you’ll see ancient pandanis alongside other remarkable plant species, including alpine gums, soft tree ferns, and pencil pines.
+With a bit of luck, you might even spot the elusive platypus in the lake’s calm waters.

 We hiked from Lake Dobson to Mount Field West, which is 1,434 metres above sea level.
 The track is Grade 5, 17 kilometres long, and extremely rough and steep.
 It took us 8 hours to get back home.
 The Tarn Shelf walk was fantastic, but the Mt Field West walk was not.